<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Tip: The Offutt School Liaison Program is a wealth of information to point parents in the right direction for their family’s educational needs.

-Many schools offer specialized academic tracks with an impressive catalog of classes, to include STEM and AP courses, dual enrollment for college credit, and some offering various academies and career exploration opportunities.
+Many schools offer specialized academic tracks with an impressive catalog of classes, including STEM and AP courses, dual enrollment for college credit, and some offering various academies and career exploration opportunities.

 front porch military housingPhoto from Canva